-Form BSCP514/8.4.8 ‘Complex Site Supplementary Information Form’ provides a means for the HHMOA to convey the information necessary for correct aggregation.
-BSCP514/8.4.8a gives an overview of the data source and BSCP514/8.4.8b shows the information needed to collect that data.
+The ‘Complex Site Supplementary Information Form A and B’ of the Retail Energy Code Metering Operations Schedule provides a means for the SVA MOA to convey the information necessary for correct aggregation.
+Form A gives an overview of the data source and Form Bshows the information needed to collect that data.

-Where Meter channel data is missing, incomplete or incorrect, the HHDC should attempt to use the associated check data indicated on BSCP514/8.4.8a.
+Where Meter channel data is missing, incomplete or incorrect, the HHDC should attempt to use the associated check data indicated on the Retail Energy Code Complex Supplementary Form A.

-Where duplicated Outstations are provided, two sets of BSCP514/8.4.8a shall be provided each clearly indicating primary and secondary Outstations.
+Where duplicated Outstations are provided, two sets of the Retail Energy Code Complex Site Supplementary Form A shall be provided each clearly indicating primary and secondary Outstations.

 4.9.1 Off-Site Totalisation.